wikid24/ffxiv_mmd_tools_helper/README.md

 Try to limit the amount of bones/rigid bodies that are needed for physics, as the more skirt bones that you add, the more physics calculations Blender has to do in order to animate the rigid bodies, so it will slow down your PC when trying to run the physics.

 --------------
-Q: My character's skirt isn't complete all around, there are cuts in-between and whatnot.
+#### Q: My character's skirt isn't complete all around, there are cuts in-between.
 How do I fix?

 A: You'll need to delete the **horizontal joints** that are connecting the rigid bodies together.